Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: Anomaly detection for and object data

 \subsubsection{Real Data}

+The first data set we consider is a collection of time series corresponding to electrocardiograms (ECG), considered by Chen et al. (2015).
+The data set consists of $n$=5000 ECG readings with $d=140$ time points.
+The data is labeled, with each ECG corresponding to a normal or abnormal reading.
+We created data sets by randomly sampling $n_1=50$ normal readings and $n_2=3$ abnormal readings, constituting anomalies.
+The area under the receiver operating characteristic curve (ROC AUC) was then computed to evaluate the different methods.
+The adaptive DQF yielded the best results in the 1000 simulations.

-As a real data example, we consider the {\it multiple features} data set available at the UCI Machine Learning Repository (\url{https://archive.ics.uci.edu/}).
+As a second real data example, we consider the {\it multiple features} data set available at the UCI Machine Learning Repository (\url{https://archive.ics.uci.edu/}).
 The data set consists of $d$=649 features of handwritten digits, with 200 observations for each digit.
 This data set was considered in Chandler and Polonik (2021), where a data set consisting of all ``6" and ``9" observations were contaminated with 20 ``0"s.
-Figure \ref{fig:mfeat4v5} considers all 200 ``4'" digits and the first 5 ``5'' digits in the data set.
+Figure \ref{fig:mfeat4v5} considers all 200 ``4'' digits and the first five ``5'' digits in the data set.
 The DQFs again use midpoints as anchor points.
-The 5 anomalous observations clearly separate themselves out from the rest of the data, whereas {\it stray} assigns ranks 2,3,4,10 and 11 to them.
-Curiously, the visual information in the non-adaptive DQF here is better than the aDQF, likely a function of the shape of the manifold.
+The 5 anomalous observations clearly separate themselves out from the rest of the data.
+FCF ranks the 5's as the five most anomalous points, whereas {\it stray} assigns ranks 2,3,4,10 and 11, OCSVM 2 through 6, and projection depth 1,2,3,4, and 8.
+For the anomalies, flat parts away from $\delta=0$ are observed, as discussed in section \ref{sub:otherflatparts}.
+These are due to the five anomalies being the only observations in the $A$-sets for a large range of cone tips.
+This behavior also suggests that the manifold comprising the non-anomalous support curves around the five outliers, similar to what is illustrated in figure \ref{fig:zeroint}.
+The curvature of this manifold is seemingly the reason that the visual information in the non-adaptive DQF presented here is better than the aDQF.
+Visualizing some other observations displaying interesting functions reveals many are 4's that are upside down.
+More extensive simulation studies are run comparing a data set consisting of $n_1=75$ observations from a non-anomalous class and $n_2=3$ anomalies.
+The two situations considered are non-anomalies being the 0's and anomalies sampled from all other digits, as well as 4's vs 7's.
+ROC AUC's for the 6 methods are contained in table \ref{tab:not_distance}.

-Next, we consider a data set of size $n=210$, consisting of all ``5'' observations and the first 10 ``9'' observations.
-Based on the visually chosen 0.42 quantile, the area under the response operator curve (ROC AUC) is 0.97 (0.989 if based on the normalized DQF), compared to 0.915 for {\it stray}.
-Comparing all 200 ``6'' observations to the second 10 ``9'' observations yielded an AUC of 0.975 versus 0.95 for {\it stray}.